 What Car Metals You Can Spot Weld

-In practice, you can weld these metals:
+In practice, you can spot weld these metals:

 Spot Welding Pros and Cons for Car Panels